sebbacon/home-automation/README.md

 Tasker is a very powerful and complex system for setting up rules for automating stuff on your phone.
 I've installed it because I something that detects my presence at home, so I can build up some rules for automatically turning on holiday mode.
 Tasker can use proximity to specific mobile phone masts for this, which uses considerably less battery than GPS.
 When I'm near a given list of masts, I've set up Tasker to send an HTTP POST to the Openhab REST API to toggle a "Phone presence" switch.

 If I decide it's accurate enough, the plan is to put it on my partner's phone too, and then when none of us is in, automatically pop up Openhab on my phone with a message asking if I want to turn on Vacation mode.

+## Network

+In order to access graphana and the openhab sitemap from my phone, I set up my router's firewall to forward direct to the Pi.
+You'll save yourself some hassle if you forward between identical ports (e.g. `3333` on your router to `3333` on your Pi).

 ## Backups